A census of quiescent galaxies across $0.5 < z < 8$ with JWST/MIRI: Mass-dependent number density evolution of quiescent galaxies in the early Universe: Introduction

+To resolve these tensions, accurate determinations of the number density and physical properties of QGs are crucial.
+While a growing number of studies have recently estimated the abundance of high-redshift QGs \citep[e.g.,][]{valentino_atlas_2023, carnall_massive_2023, Zhang_QG_2025, Baker_700_2025, merlin_downsizing_2025}, most of these works rely primarily on NIRCam-based photometry.
+However, the lack of mid-infrared coverage introduces potential systematic biases.
+Recent studies have confirmed that mid-infrared data, probing the rest-frame near-infrared, is essential to accurately measure stellar masses of massive galaxies at $z > 5$~\citep{papovich_ceers_2023,wang_true_2025}. \blue{Theoretically, by probing the rest-frame near-infrared (e.g., $J$-band) at $z > 3$, MIRI provides vital constraints on dust attenuation.
+This capability impacts QG selection via the $UVJ$ diagram and specific star formation rate (sSFR) thresholds, potentially breaking the degeneracy between dusty star-forming galaxies and true QGs, thereby refining the measured number densities.}

+In this study, we address these limitations by exploiting the deep, wide-area JWST/MIRI imaging (F770W and F1800W) from the PRIMER program to robustly characterize the QG population at $0.5 < z < 8$.
+Our analysis demonstrates that mid-infrared coverage is instrumental in refining the selection of high-redshift QGs.
+Specifically, at $z \sim 3-5$, MIRI helps to identify and exclude dusty star-forming contaminants that can mimic massive QGs.
+Furthermore, at $z \gtrsim 5$, we find that MIRI is pivotal for recovering a subset of QG candidates that are otherwise missed by near-infrared selection alone.

-The structure of this paper is as follows.
-Section \ref{sec:Data} provides detailed information about the data.
-Section \ref{sec: sample selection} presents the selection criteria and results, along with images of all QGs in our sample, and the publicly available spectra.
-In Section \ref{sec: result}, we evaluate the role of MIRI in SED fitting and QG classification, and present the evolution of the number density and fraction of QGs up to $z = 8$.
-The discussion and conclusions are given in Section \ref{sec: discussion and conclusion} and Section \ref{sec:summary}, respectively.
+The paper is organized as follows.
+Section \ref{sec:Data and fitting} describes the observational data and reduction procedures.
+Section \ref{sec: sample selection} outlines our selection technique, presenting the selected QG sample.
+In Section \ref{sec: result}, we evaluate the impact of MIRI on SED fitting and classification, followed by the presentation of the evolution of QG number density, fraction and stellar mass function up to $z=8$.
+We discuss the implications of our findings in Section \ref{sec: discussion and conclusion} and summarize our conclusions in Section \ref{sec:summary}.
+Throughout this work, we assume a standard $\Lambda$CDM cosmology with $H_0 = 70~\mathrm{km~s^{-1}~Mpc^{-1}}$, $\Omega_m = 0.3$, and $\Omega_\Lambda = 0.7$.
+All stellar masses are calculated assuming a Chabrier initial mass function (IMF).